-Sadly, an NSPCC study estimated that roughly 1 in 20 children in the UK have been sexually abused, with children between the ages of 11 and 17 reporting experiences matching the legal definition of sexual abuse at some point within their childhood.
-This statistic highlights the frequency that sexual abuse can occur, and the unfortunate truth is that in some cases this isn’t an isolated incident.
+Sadly, an NSPCC study estimated that roughly 1 in 20 children in the UK have been sexually abused, with many children between the ages of 11 and 17 reporting experiences matching the legal definition of sexual abuse at some point in their childhood.
+This statistic highlights the frequency that sexual abuse can occur, and the unfortunate truth is that in some cases, this isn’t an isolated incident.

 Some signs of sexual abuse or grooming can be:

 Child sexual abuse isn’t limited by age or gender, although the NSPCC study highlighted that girls do typically experience a higher rate of sexual abuse, with the 15-17 age group suffering the worst level of abuse.
-Additional points you might notice could include:
+Additional signs of child sexual exploitation you might notice could include:

 None of these signs in isolation necessarily means that a child is being sexually exploited, but it is always worth noting a single point of behaviour in case further signs arise.
 The earlier you can recognise sexual exploitation, the sooner you can help put a stop to it.